Connect your application to an ApsaraMQ for Kafka instance through a default, SSL, or SASL endpoint to send and receive messages.

 props.put(ProducerConfig.MAX_BLOCK_MS_CONFIG, 30 * 1000);

-// The number of retries on the client.
+// The number of client-side retries.

 props.put(ProducerConfig.RETRIES_CONFIG, 5);

-// The retry interval on the client.
+// The client-side retry interval.

 props.put(ProducerConfig.RETRY_BACKOFF_MS_CONFIG, 3000);